dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+It's more readable in the issue Preview mode for the hints

 **Hints**
 Every pyarmor command prints detail logs in the console, check not only the last error message, but also each log to understand what pyarmor is doing.
 And `pyarmor -d subcommand ...` even prints more debug logs, it's very useful to find the problem.